7.1. Configuring SSL when Deploying with Kubernetes

 • Enabled: The certificate's hostname must match the server's hostname.

 • Disabled: The certificate is still verified, but the hostname matching is skipped.
-This is mostly the scenario for self signed certificates.
+This is mostly the scenario for self-signed certificates.

 Important